christianalderite/google-phishing/README.md

 Optional steps:

-6. If you wanna share it with the world, download ngrok from here: https://ngrok.com/ It will just download a ZIP containing an .exe file.
+6. If you wanna share it with the world, download ngrok ZIP file from here: https://ngrok.com/download It will just download a ZIP containing an .exe file.
 No need to install.

 7. You need to create an account in order to use this, if you have no account it won't work properly.
-You can easily sign-up using your google account.
+You can easily sign-up here: https://ngrok.com/ using your google account.

 ![image](https://user-images.githubusercontent.com/38313687/199956322-b40dc94a-3607-45a7-8875-28a74ef4735a.png)